 Person against the unknown/supernatural: Your protagonist must fight an antagonist that isn’t entirely known.
 That includes, but isn’t limited to, aliens, ghosts, demons, etc. This is popular in horror and fantasy genres. ⠀⠀⠀⠀⠀⠀⠀⠀⠀

-Examples: The War of the Worlds, The Shining, Alien
+Examples: The War of the Worlds, Alien, Kingdom of Souls, Dawn Among the Stars

 Layering Conflict In Your Story